Simply enter your postcode and your energy details

 View the best quotes from an extensive list of trusted suppliers

-Choose the deal that’s best for you, and let us take care of the rest.
+Choose the deal that’s best for you and we’ll take care of the rest

 UK Power is an energy comparison site.
-We compare gas and electricity suppliers to help you find the cheapest energy prices, switch to a better deal and cut the cost of their bills!
+We compare gas and electricity suppliers to help you find the cheapest energy prices, switch to a better deal and cut the cost of your energy bills.

 We compare tariffs from a wide range of suppliers, and show you how much you could save by switching - just choose the best deal, and we'll take care of the rest.

 You'll pay nothing.
 The commission is paid by suppliers, and this will not affect the price of any tariff you sign up to using our service.